Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 However, it is a very treatable disorder, and as with hypothyroidism in people, treatment usually results in a great improvement in the patient's quality of life.
 If your dog has an underactive thyroid, he will need lifelong treatment.

-It is often tempting to blame a dog's weight gain or obesity to hypothyroidism, but it is important to avoid overdiagnosing the condition and administering excess levels of thyroid hormone to animals that do not genuinely require them.
+It is often tempting to blame a dog's weight gain or obesity on hypothyroidism, but it is important to avoid overdiagnosing the condition and administering excess levels of thyroid hormone to animals that do not genuinely require them.

 Normal Thyroid Function